dc25/davecompton.net/_posts/2020-03-30-a-web-page-to-show-online-code.markdown

 https://dc25.github.io/showCode?codeURL={{ "https://raw.githubusercontent.com/dc25/showCode/master/show.ts" | url_encode }}
 {% endcapture %}

-So, for example, clicking on this link ...  <a href="{{display-code}}">{{display-code}}</a> will bring up a page showing typescript code that the showCode site uses to fetch and display online code.
+So, for example, clicking on this link ...  [{{display-code}}]({{display-code}}) will bring up a page showing typescript code that the showCode site uses to fetch and display online code.

 Or the same web page can be embedded in another page using an iframe.
-I'm using a little html and css to help with setting up the content and style but, strictly speaking, that's not necessary.
+I'm using a little html and css to help with setting up the content and style.
 {% include iframecode.html
               title=      "show.ts"
               source-url= "https://github.com/dc25/showCode/blob/master/show.ts"